 We believe that cacao will become one of Hawaii's most important agricultural industries.
-Like Kona coffee, Hawaiian cacao will become world-renowned.
+Like Kona coffee, Hawaiian cacao is set to become world-renowned.
 Following the 2nd Annual Cacao Festival at Dole Cannery in 2012, February was declared "Hawaii Cacao Month" by the State of Hawaii.
-Manoa Chocolate Hawaii had the honor of being recognized by the State legislature as a vital contributor to the cacao industry.
+Manoa Chocolate Hawaii was being recognized by the State legislature as a vital contributor to the cacao industry.

 A symbiotic relationship

 Cacao growers and chocolate makers symbiotically develop Hawaii's agriculture.

 We generate demand for cacao crop production and exports and create jobs by means of local value-added chocolate production.
 As local chocolate production and cacao farming operations grow, we are careful to learn from the mistakes and triumphs of the Kona Coffee industry.
 By creating a consistent demand for local cacao, Manoa Chocolate Hawaii hopes to pave the way for cacao farming in Hawaii.